 The main benefit to adding open captions to video is to provide more inclusivity and accessibility for your audience.
 This drives engagement and views because captioned content can be consumed by those who watch with or without audio, and text on screen is easier to digest than hard-to-understand audio.
 Additionally, some websites or devices do not support closed captioning, so at times it may be the only option.

 Other benefits include providing an easier experience for the viewer so they don’t have to work or figure out how to turn captions on.
 Viewers cannot accidentally turn them off, and captions will be automatically on short clips (like on social media), where in most cases, people do not have their sound on.
 Lastly, when you add captions to video, it greatly benefits those with hearing disabilities – giving them a chance to join the social conversation and providing an inclusive experience for all.

 Video Captions Increase Discoverability

 Captions also boost SEO.
 Transcripts and captions allow Google to crawl everything that is said in your video, increasing your keyword density and keyword diversity.
 This helps your video rank higher, and in more places.

 On top of discoverability, a research study found that 80% of participants would be more likely to watch a video in its entirety when captions are added.

 Ensuring that every word in your captioning is correct, MixCaptions has an editing feature that helps you correct mistakes and makes sure everything is 100% accurate.

-Taking captioning a step further for the hearing impaired, MixCaptions gives the ability to customize captions – like changing the font, color, size and background – to make sure captions are visible and accessible for everyone to see.
+Taking captioning a step further for the deaf/hard of hearing, MixCaptions gives the ability to customize captions – like changing the font, color, size and background – to make sure captions are visible and accessible for everyone to see.